ensanguine2279/sctp-aie-m3-assignment/README.md

 `RUN ./mvnw clean package -DskipTests`: Uses the Maven wrapper to compile your code and build the executable JAR file.
 The -DskipTests flag skips running unit tests to speed up the container build process.

+### Stage 2: The Production Runtime
+`FROM eclipse-temurin:21-jre-alpine`: Starts a completely fresh, minimal image using only the Java 21 JRE (Java Runtime Environment).
+Because it doesn't need compiler tools, this image is much smaller and more secure for production.

+`WORKDIR /app`: Sets the working directory in this final runtime image to /app.

+`COPY --from=build /app/target/*.jar app.jar`: Grabs only the compiled .jar file from the first build stage and copies it into this clean runtime image, naming it app.jar.

+`EXPOSE 10000`: Exposes that the containerized application on port 10000.

+`ENTRYPOINT ["java", "-jar", "app.jar"]`: Defines the default command that runs when the container starts up, launching your Spring Boot app.